-- Note 1: Multiple melanomas may be a single primary or multiple primaries - Note 2: Do not use the rules for melanoma described as metastasis - Note 3: Includes combinations of in situ and invasive - Rule M3 Abstract multiple primariesii when there are separate, non-contiguous melanomas in sites with ICD-O site codes that differ at the second ($C\underline{X}xx$), third ($Cx\underline{X}x$) or fourth (C44 \underline{X}) character.
-Note: This applies to a melanoma of unknown primary and a known cutaneous melanoma primary - Rule M4Abstract multiple primariesii when there are separate, non-contiguous melanomas with different lateralities.
-Note 1: A midline melanoma is a different laterality than right or left. - Note 2: If the laterality of one or both melanomas is unknown, then continue through the rules - Note 3: If one or more of the sites is not in the required laterality table, then continue through the rules.
-See Table 1. - Example 1: Melanoma of the right side of the chest and melanoma at midline of the chest are different laterality, multiple primaries - Example 2: A melanoma of the right side of the chest and a melanoma of the left side of the chest are multiple primaries.
+- Note 1: Multiple melanomas may be a single primary or multiple primaries - Note 2: Do not use the rules for melanoma described as metastasis - Note 3: Includes combinations of in situ and invasive - Rule M3 Abstract multiple primariesii when there are separate, non-contiguous melanomas in sites with ICD-O site codes that differ at the second $(C\underline{X}xx)$, third $(Cx\underline{X}x)$ or fourth $(C44\underline{X})$ character.

+Note: This applies to a melanoma of unknown primary and a known cutaneous melanoma primary

+- Rule M4 Abstract multiple primariesii when there are separate, non-contiguous melanomas with different lateralities. - Note 1: A midline melanoma is a different laterality than right or left. - Note 2: If the laterality of one or both melanomas is unknown, then continue through the rules - Note 3: If one or more of the sites does not require laterality to be coded (laterality required = no in Table 1), then continue through the rules. - Example 1: Melanoma of the right side of the chest and melanoma at midline of the chest are different lateralities and are multiple primaries.